 The Unified Computing System from Cisco helps develop the way organizations do business.
 As the industry develops, data center environments are moving towards a more flexible and less rigid platform.
 This change calls for more integrated and virtualized environments.
-With Cisco’s UCS as a next-generation platform, you can focus on gaining the flexibility your system needs to unify compute, network, storage, and virtualization.
+With Cisco’s UCS being a next-generation platform, you can focus on gaining the flexibility your system needs to unify compute, network, storage, and virtualization.
 As the system comes together under the UCS platform, there is a lower total cost of ownership that increases business capacity.
 Below are 3 key designs that Cisco’s UCS delivers:

 - Increased IT staff productivity and business agility for both virtualized and non-virtualized environments

 - A cohesive system integration that is managed, serviced and tested as a whole

 - Scalability through design for hundreds of discrete servers and thousands of virtual machines, and the capability to scale I/O bandwidth

 This server is among the most flexible and broadly useful application servers in the market.
 This model is a high-thickness, 2-attachment rack server that conveys industry-leading execution and effectiveness for a wide scope of technology requirements.
 These requirements include virtualization, coordinated effort, and exposed metal applications.

 The Cisco UCS C220 M5 rack server incorporates the 2nd gen Intel Xeon Scalable processors.
 Through its delivery of expandability and performance, the M5 upholds application performance and efficiency gains.
 Additional features include:

 - Deploying the most advanced Intel Xeon Scalable CPUs with up to 28 cores per socket

 - Provides up to 24 DDR4 DIMMs for improved performance

 - Supports the Intel Optane DC Persistent Memory (128G, 256G, 512G)